t-boye/Food-Delivery-Web-App/README.md

 ### Prerequisites

-To use the template Influencer Portfolio, you need to have the following prerequisites installed on your machine:
+To use the template My Food App, you need to have the following prerequisites installed on your machine:

 - Node.js (version 12 or higher)
 - npm (Node Package Manager)